expectedparrot/edsl/docs/conjure.rst

 Once you have created an `AgentList`, `Survey`, or `Results` object from your `Conjure` object, you can use them as you would any other EDSL object.

-Here we administer a new question to the agent list that we created that checks that the agent understands its traits:
+Here we administer a new question to the agents that we created above, a follow-up to one of the original questions:

 .. code-block:: python